 When we purchased the land in January of 2016, the vines, a mix of mostly red varietals covering 6 acres, were neglected; beyond revival.
 We chose to extract them and began resuscitating the volcanic soil, laying cover crop and preparing expanded acreage for new, organically farmed plantings.
-In the spring of 2018 we will begin the process of establishing the new High View Vineyard, working with varietals that remind us of our convictions and speak to the founded and reinvigorated brilliance of this part of the world.
+In the spring of 2018 began the process of establishing the new High View Vineyard, working with varietals that remind us of our convictions and speak to the founded and reinvigorated brilliance of this part of the world.

 Boz & Dominique Scaggs planted 2.2 acres to Grenache, Mourvedre, Syrah & Counoise on their ranch at the northern crest of Mt Veeder in 1998.
 Situated on what was once a high valley lake; the soils are interspersed with gravely and Aiken loam deposits as you plunge the 300 vertical feet from top to bottom.
 One of the few remaining organic vineyards dedicated exclusively to these varietals in the Napa Valley, Scaggs is a cornerstone to our production, operating with the strong principles we hold dear.
 Boz transitioned the vineyard over to us, in its entirety in 2016.
 We look forward to working with this site for many years to come.